bisarca/bisarca/README.md

 License
 -------

-All contents of this package are licensed under the [MIT license](LICENSE).
+All contents of this package are licensed under the [AGPL v3 license](LICENSE) or available under proprietary license for commercial purposes.